Our journey from a hobby to side hustle with LivingTesla to managing a 3D-printer farm with EveryAmp.

 In mid-2019, Matthew got a “fix-it” ticket for not having a front license plate on his Model 3 shortly after he got a new 3D printer at Maker Faire Bay Area and we began development of the first prototype SnapPlate to get that ticket signed off.
 By late August, many versions later, we decided it was good enough to show the world and launched our store.

 2019 and 2020 were a blur learning how to operate a growing business in the midst of a pandemic.
 We learned countless lessons in business, finance, customer service, sourcing, marketing, manufacturing, and fulfillment.

 We took a timeout from SnapPlate production to help make thousands of face shields for medical professionals in the area.
 Thankfully, manufacturers soon caught up with the medical community’s needs and we could turn back to SnapPlates.

-Even before SnapPlate, we already had the domain name EveryAmp with plans to create content beyond Tesla including other electric vehicle brands and consumer electronics.
+Even before SnapPlate, we already had the domain name EveryAmp with plans to create content beyond Tesla, including other electric vehicle brands and consumer electronics.
 We initially planned to keep both names, but after running into several trademark issues with having Tesla as part of the name LivingTesla, we had to face the facts and change our name.

-So, as we progress through 2021, we’re rebranding.
-You’ll see less and less of LivingTesla and more of EveryAmp until we’ve made the full transition.
-We plan to continue making 3D-printed accessories along with video content from Tesla and other shared interests like Rivian, Aptera, smart home, virtual reality, electric bicycles, photography, and, of course, our specialty, 3D printing.
+So, starting in 2021, we rebranded to EveryAmp.
+We really like that the new name is positive and inclusive and how that represents our vision moving forward.
+We plan to continue making 3D-printed accessories, starting with SnapPlates for Rivian, along with video content from Tesla and other shared interests like Lucid, Polestar, Nio, Canoo, Aptera, smart home, virtual reality, electric bicycles, photography, and, of course, our specialty, 3D printing.